Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220126_R_NextSteps.md

 ## Useful references

-# Functions: the verbs of the R language
+# Functions the verbs of the R language

 ## Packages